 - 1. Go to the Templates page.

 - Create a new invoice template.

 - Click Save.

-- Go to the Customer Classes page.
+- 2. Go to the Customer Classes page.

-- Create a new customer class or modify an existing one. - Select Fixed VAT Rate in the Taxation Method field. - Enable generation of invoices. - Select the created above template in the Invoice Template field on the Regular Invoices tab. - Go to the Taxation tab on the same page. - Specify whether rates are included into the rates or excluded from them. - Leave Exempt From Tax box empty. - Specify the desired percentage in the VAT percentage field and click Save.
+- Create a new customer class or modify an existing one. - Select Finances and then click Invoicing. - On the Invoicing panel, click Regular invoices and: - o Enable the Use regular invoices option; - Select the created above template in the Invoice template drop down menu.

+- Click Taxation from the Finances section on the customer class panel. - Select the Fixed VAT rate from the Taxation plugin list. - Specify whether rates are included into the rates or excluded from them. - Select when to assess taxes for customers, at the moment of payment (applicable to prepaid customers) or at the end of the billing period (applicable to postpaid customers). - Select No from the Exempt from list. - Specify the desired percentage in the VAT percentage field and click Save.